SAP/luigi/docs/navigation-configuration.md

 In Luigi, you can make a navigation path dynamically changeable according to your needs.
 This is accomplished by defining variables within the **pathSegement** or **viewUrl** navigation paths.

 ### pathSegment variables
-Instead of a static value for your **pathSegment**, you can add a colon to this value to make it act as a variable, for example `:userId`.
+Instead of a static value for your **pathSegment**, you can add a colon to this value to make it act as a variable.
+For example, you can use `:userId`.
 This tells Luigi to accept any value for this **pathSegment**.

 In this example, a `userId`path variable is defined: